 As doulas, we enter into our clients’ end-of-life and grief journeys as our(whole)selves.
-This includes not only kindness and patience, but also our conditioning and triggers as well.
+This includes not only kindness and patience, but also our conditioning and shadows as well.
 We are not empty vessels.
-We carry hushed reminders of past trauma, festering wounds, and unrecognized assumptions.
+We carry hushed reminders of past trauma, unhealed wounds, and unrecognized assumptions.

 By shifting into our intentional presence.